harimsng/harimsng.github.io/_posts/2025-01-13-Github_Pages_Workflow.md

 categories: github
 ---
 ## Github Pages
-Github Pages serves static files in the Github repository using Github Actions.
-Github Pages created by following a [tutorial](https://github.com/skills/github-pages) does not provide workflow definition file.
-It seems that Github Actions uses default workflow If workflow does not exist.
-I want create new workflow to use a higher version of Jekyll.
-So I need to understand what workflow is and know how to write definition file.
+Github Pages serves static files in the Github repository using Github Actions by using static site generator Jekyll.
+Github Pages provide default Github Action workflow which have some limits.
+I want to create custom workflow where a higher version of Jekyll and minima can be built.
+My purpose is to understand related concepts and make my blog use minima v3.0.0 with dark theme by adding new workflow.

 ## Workflow
 Workflow is defined by a YAML file.
 It has to follow specific syntax for Github Actions to execute.